-On August 18, 2012, the Women’s Initiative for Self Empowerment hosted its fourth annual Cultural Art Imbizo!
-This event is based on the rich Zulu “Imbizo” tradition of communities coming together to celebrate friendship, soul & spirit.
+WISE’s annual Cultural Art Imbizo is based on the rich Zulu “Imbizo” tradition of communities coming together to celebrate friendship, soul & spirit.
 Immigrant and refugee girls who were a part of the GGAL Summer Arts Program displayed their work along with local cultural artists, performers and members of the Twin Cities community.

 Photographer Giliane Mansfeldt captured all of this and more with her beautiful photographs displayed here.